 Biometric Search

-The Biometric Search API enables real-time 1:N search of users, utilizing their facial biometric.
-The main use case is making sure that a user does not already have an account before enrolling user's biometric.
+The Biometric Search API enables real-time 1:N user searches by utilizing facial biometrics.
+The primary use case is to ensure that a user does not already have an account before enrolling their biometric data.

 Scenario: